-Your committee chair and other members should aid you in developing your proposed Program of Study (POS).
+Your faculty advisory committee chair and other members should aid you in developing your proposed Program of Study (POS).
 This is an official list of classes you have taken and/or will take, and research you have conducted or will conduct.
-All students should become familiar with the Graduate School program of study requirements as outlined on the Graduate School website at http://www.gradsch.wsu.edu/.
-The electronic form is available there too, but note the Graduate School is migrating these to ZZUsis.
+Consult this handbook for program requirements and suggested coursework.
+The Program of Study form is available on the Graduate School 'forms' web page.

-Your committee chair and other members should aid you in developing your proposed POS.
 The POS should be submitted early in your second semester.
 It is your responsibility to have appropriate forms typed, proofread, and presented to your committee.

-After the POS is developed and each member has signed, submit the POS to the CSS Academic Coordinator for full faculty review.
-The general Crop or Science faculty, respectively, must approve your program and may require additional coursework.
-Once approved, the Academic Coordinator will forward the POS to the Graduate School.
-The Graduate School then reviews the POS and contacts the student and Academic Coordinator both regarding any problems.
+After the POS is developed and each member has signed, submit the POS to the CSS Academic Coordinator for processing.
+The Graduate School will review the POS and contact both the student and Academic Coordinator regarding any problems.
 Once the problems are resolved, the Dean of the Graduate school will approve the POS and send electronic notification to both the student and Academic Coordinator.

 Revisions to the POS are possible should the need arise.
 These changes are made on a 'Change of Program' form available on the Graduate School website.
 Do not refile a new POS.
 Your committee, the respective Graduate Coordinator, and the Department Chair must approve all revisions for presentation to the Graduate School for final approval.
-Major revisions require a respective all-faculty review as well.